Jump Multi-Fit Electric 9.5kW

 This is the type of shower where the hose and spray are attached to your bath.
 The temperature and amount of water are adjusted through the taps, giving you more control of the amount of water you use.

 An electric shower is essentially a water heater, which rapidly heats cold water as it flows towards the shower head.
-Electric showers are economical, as they only heat the water you need.
+Many have eco modes that reduce the pressure, saving both energy and water for when you don't need such a powerful shower.

 This is a popular and cost-effective shower, where the hose and spray come out of a wall unit and there's a temperature control that mixes the hot and cold water supply.

-How long you spend in the shower is of course a big factor in how much water you use – and waste.
-But how long is too long?
-There are plenty of water-saving gadgets that time how long you're taking and water you're using and alert you when you've been in too long.
+There are plenty of water-saving gadgets that time how long you're taking and the water you're using and alert you when you've been in too long.

 Your water company may also supply free water-saving gadgets for your shower.
 These include: